The 7 Best Backpacking Stoves of 2024

 Why trust us?

-Our recommendations are based on extensive first hand experience.
-We ran each stove though a half-dozen back-to-back simulations, giving us a way to directly compare them to each other.
+Our recommendations are based on extensive first-hand experience.
+We ran each stove through a half-dozen back-to-back simulations, giving us a way to directly compare them to each other.
 During this hands-on testing, we made discoveries we never would have known had we just read the marketing material online.

 Additionally, camp cooking is our gig.
 We’ve made literally hundreds of meals on various backpacking stoves.
 Over the years, we’ve developed backpacking meals for brands like REI, Backcountry, Outside Magazine, and Adventure Journal.

-Not only do we have a lot of experience with these particular backpacking stoves, but we understand how they fit into the broader backpacking cooking process.
+We have extensive experience with these particular backpacking stoves and understand how they fit into the broader backpacking cooking process.

 Things to Consider When Choosing a Backpacking Stove